Engineering-Research-and-Development/fiware-true-connector/docs/index.md

-# Welcome to FIWARE TRUE (TRUsted Engineering) Connector (FTC in short)
+# Welcome to FIWARE TRUE (TRUsted Engineering) Connector

-The FIWARE TRUE Connector is a connector for the IDS (International Data Space) ecosystem.
+The **FIWARE TRUE Connector** (**FTC** in short) is a connector for the IDS (International Data Space) ecosystem.
 FTC enables the trusted data exchange in order to be active part of an IDS Ecosystem, a virtual data space leveraging existing standards and technologies, as well as governance models well-accepted in the data economy, to facilitate secure and standardized data exchange and data linkage in a trusted business ecosystem.
 The connector is compliant with the latest IDS specifications and can be easily customized to fit a wide spread of scenarios thanks to the internal separation of Execution Core Container and Data App.
 It is integrable with a lot of existing IDS services and totally configurable in terms of internal/external data format (multipart/mixed, multipart/form, http-header) and protocols (HTTP, HTTPS, Web Socket over HTTPS, IDSCPv2).

 ![FIWARE TRUE Connector Architecture Overview](img/FTC_in_action.png?raw=true "FIWARE TRUE Connector Architecture Overview")